International business law

 The international business is essentially based on both business contracts and the setting up of new entities in cross-border markets.

-The good outcome of international business depends on several factors, for example, the knowledge of the foreign market and of the law, and how to approach it.
+The good outcome of international business depends on several factors, for example, the knowledge of the foreign market and of the law.

 From the cross-border perspective, the course will analyze the possibility for companies to set up new entities in a market different from their domestic one.